idominikosgr/VibeKit-VDK-CLI/docs/MDC-Schema-Documentation.md

 ## Conclusion

-This schema documentation provides a standardized structure for creating and validating .mdc files in the Vibe Coding Rules framework.
+This schema documentation provides a standardized structure for creating and validating .mdc files in the VibeKit VDK CLI framework.
 Following this schema ensures consistency and compatibility across different AI tools and platforms while maintaining the flexibility to express a wide range of guidance and instructions.